csiems/WordPuzzle/src/README.md

 * Run: `gradle run` in program directory.
 * Open `localhost:4567` in web browser.

-## Known Bugs

-This app uses a get command that gives away the secret phrase in the URL.
-I'm desperately trying to figure out how to use a Post command to hide the secret phrase.

 ## Support and contact details

 Christopher Siems can be reached at: csiems [at] gmail.